jarossnd/jason-ross-dev-v1/blog/posts/sharepoint-online-management-shell-install-2022/index.md

 ## Connecting to your tenant

+Use the `Connect-SPOService` cmdlet to connect to your tenant.
+Also, you must connect to the `-admin` SharePoint Online Admin URL.
+See below for an example:

 `Connect-SPOService -Url https://<YOURTENANT>-admin.sharepoint.com`

 ## Logging into a Government GCC High or DoD tenant

+Use the `Connect-SPOService` cmdlet to connect to your government tenant.
+Also, you must connect to the `-admin` SharePoint Online Admin URL.
+Use  `-Region ITAR` to indicate that you want to login with a Government endpoint.
+See below for an example:

 `Connect-SPOService -Url https://<YOURTENANT>-admin.sharepoint.us -Region ITAR`

 ## Issues 🤯

+### Syntax Errors

+If you are getting a bunch of red text when trying to run a cmdlet, the first thing is to check for syntax errors and typos.
+Often times what I will see is someone copied a cmdlet from a web page and pasted it into the PowerShell window.
+A hidden character or bullet point from the web page will cause the cmdlet not to be found or give an invalid parameter name and it will fail.
+If you are copying cmdlets from the internet, sterilize the cmdlet by pasting and recopying in Notepad first (or similar method) then try to run the command again.

 ### Outdated version